FORSAKE NOT THE ASSEMBLING?

 ARE WE GATHERING OR ASSEMBLING?

-I believe a good example of being assembled is the 120 in the upper room at Pentecost.
+I believe a good example of being assembled is the 120 at Pentecost.
 They were certainly assembled; for as our friend Louise Slay related: "They met in one accord and were filled with the Holy Spirit--And now the Holy Spirit really isn't welcome in the mainline gatherings and there is no such thing as 'one accord.'"

 I do not believe we are wrong by saying that most Sunday morning church services are gatherings rather than assemblies where everyone is in one accord.
 For example, let us compare the many members of Christs body to an automobile that has many members, or parts.
 We can have all the parts of a beautiful, new Mercedes Benz gathered in a pile but I challenge anyone to hop on top of that pile of new parts and drive them to the market for a quart of milk.
 Those parts would be more akin to a junk-pile than an automobile, and the supposed driver would get nowhere.
 However, when all those parts are properly assembled by a team of assemblers who are in one accord you can zip across the country at breakneck speed if you so desire.